HazyResearch/deepdive/doc/doc/advanced/mysql.md

 [sql_extractor](../basics/extractors.html#sql_extractor)
 and [cmd_extractor](../basics/extractors.html#cmd_extractor) are supported.

+When using TSV extractor, note that `NULL` columns in extractor input are string `NULL`, which has different behavior with Postgres (input to extractor is `\N`).
+If you want to output NULL values in extractors in MySQL, you still need to output `\N`.

 If you are porting your applications from PostgreSQL to MySQL, be sure your SQL queries are optimal, since some queries optimized for PostgreSQL may be not optimal in MySQL.